tanvir-git/odoo-documentation/content/applications/finance/documents.rst

 Documents
 =========

-**Odoo Documents** allows you to store, view and manage files within Odoo.
+**CoquiAPPs Documents** allows you to store, view and manage files within CoquiAPPs.

-You can upload any type of file (max 64MB per file on Odoo Online), and organize them in various workspaces.
+You can upload any type of file (max 64MB per file on CoquiAPPs Online), and organize them in various workspaces.

 .. seealso::
-   - `Odoo Documents: product page <https://coqui.cloud/app/documents>`_
+   - `CoquiAPPs Documents: product page <https://coqui.cloud/app/documents>`_

 Workflow actions
 ================